Cinnamon Dill Pickles

 - 1 cup filtered water – to mix with culture

 - 3-4 pounds pickling cucumbers – (small to medium is ideal, but if all you have is large, cut them into spears)

 - 1 teaspoon whole mixed peppercorns

 - filtered water

 - clean grape leaves – (Or oak leaves, cherry leaves, raspberry leaves, or blackberry leaves.
-It’s the tannins you want from the leaves that makes them crispy)
+It's the tannins you want from the leaves that makes the pickles crispy)

 - If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.